nejctrdin/python-imaging/README.md

 ## Dependencies

 The program uses [PIL](http://www.pythonware.com/products/pil/), python imaging library for processing images.
+If you want to export images to jpg, you also need `libjpeg-dev` installed on your system.

 ## Running the program